SWOT Analysis Worksheet: 2.1.1

 Your Answer:

-(Example: “I often feel too nervous before games, which affects my focus.”)
+(Example: “I often overthink before games, which hurts my focus and energy.”)

 Reflection & Next Steps